Karin-Wang/study_note/python_note/Note.md

 1. create a copy of the tree

 2. get prefix expression on of an expression tree

+3. DFS traversal of tree

 ```